torigonzales/challenge-5-/README.md

 ## Challenges

-Luckily we were given some starter code this week to start off the challnege!
+Luckily we were given some starter code this week to start off the challenge!
 That made this application a little easier to build!

 ---